Rachel Brauer

 Social media, if utilized correctly, should tell your brand's story in a visual way that encourages action among your target audience.
 Below is some of the content and social media campaigns I have developed during my time at AHI.

-With the support of the AHI Team and my own ongoing learning, I began integrating racial justice-centered resources and supporting trainings into the social media calendar.
+With the support of the AHI Team and my own ongoing unlearning of white supremacist culture, I began integrating racial justice-centered resources and supporting trainings into the social media calendar.
 Additionally,

-I spearheaded our #AHIforRacialJustice social media campaign that expanded Black History Month into Black History year -- diving deeper into topics such as intersectionality, social determinants of health, and medical mistrust.
+I led our #AHIforRacialJustice social media campaign that expanded Black History Month into Black History year - diving deeper into topics such as intersectionality, social determinants of health, and medical mistrust.

 As a result, I disseminated resources to nearly 10,000 health care professionals to better prepare them to center anti-racist practices in their work.